Spring Back: How to Help Your Landscape Rebound From Winter Damage

 - Replant deciduous, evergreen and flowering trees and shrubs, if necessary

-- Before planting, improve soil conditions and give plants a boost of nutrients by mixing Miracle-Gro® Garden Soil Trees & Shrubs into existing soil at a 50:50 ratio
+- Before planting, improve soil conditions and give plants a boost of nutrients by mixing Miracle-Gro® Garden Soil for Trees & Shrubs into existing soil at a 50:50 ratio